CheesyPoofs346/Astdx-Stock-Tracker/README.md

 # Astdx-Stock-Tracker
-A python script designed to keep track of the stock in astdx without cheats
+A Python script designed to keep track of the stock in ASTDX without cheats

-this was made for pyrhon 3.12.8
+This was made for Python 3.12.8